All About Music San Diego greatly

 2020 —youth orchestra division

 MARY GERARD is the winner of The American Prize in Conducting, 2020, in the youth orchestra division.
-Mary was selected from applications reviewed recently from all across the United States.
+Mary was selected from applications reviewed from all across the United States.
 The American Prize National Nonprofit Competitions in the Performing Arts is the nation's most comprehensive series of non-profit competitions in the musical and theater arts, unique in scope and structure, designed to recognize and reward the best performing artists, ensembles and composers in the United States based on submitted recordings.
 The American Prize was founded in 2009 and is awarded annually in many areas of the performing arts.
 The official announcement can be read here.